vansh486/Stock-Price-Prediction-Using-Machine-Learning/README.md

 ## Recommended First Run

-For the cleanest setup:

 1. Start the backend.
-2. Train or queue one or two common tickers such as `AAPL` or `MSFT`.
+2. Train or queue a few common tickers such as `AAPL`, `MSFT`, `RELIANCE.NS`, or `TCS.NS`.
 3. Start the frontend.
-4. Open the dashboard and request those tickers.
+4. Open the dashboard and search those symbols.

-If your existing models are older `.h5` files without artifact metadata, retrain them once using the new backend pipeline so predictions can use the stored scaler and feature schema.
+If your existing models are older `.h5` files without artifact metadata, retrain them once with the current pipeline so inference uses the saved scaler and feature schema.

 ## Validation

-Frontend validation used during development:
+Frontend validation:

 - `npm run lint`
 - `npm run build`

-Backend validation used during development:
+Backend validation:

 - AST parse check for backend modules
 - import smoke test for `backend.main`
-- model loading smoke test for existing saved models
+- model loading smoke test for saved models

+## Deployment Note

+This project is split into:

+- a static frontend
+- a Python ML backend

+That means the frontend can be deployed to a static host such as Netlify or Vercel, but the backend should be deployed to a Python-capable platform such as Render, Railway, Fly.io, or a VM/container host.
+The full project cannot run from a static frontend host alone.

 ## Current Notes

-- The backend now supports both fully persisted artifacts and older legacy models.
+- The backend supports both full artifact-based models and legacy-compatible models.
-- Legacy models will still load, but retraining them is recommended.
+- Legacy models still work, but retraining them is recommended.
-- The frontend expects the backend API at `http://localhost:8000` unless overridden with `VITE_API_BASE_URL`.
+- The frontend expects the backend API at `http://localhost:8000` unless `VITE_API_BASE_URL` is overridden.
-- Do not commit `backend/__pycache__/` changes.
+- Generated caches and temporary artifacts should not be committed unless you intentionally want to version trained model outputs.

 ## Future Improvements

-- Replace remaining synthetic UI helper feeds with live market/news data
+- replace synthetic dashboard helper feeds with live market/news sources
-- Add authentication and saved user watchlists
+- add authentication and saved user watchlists
-- Add model versioning and experiment tracking
+- add model versioning and experiment tracking
-- Add test coverage for training and prediction services
+- add automated tests for training and prediction paths
-- Add containerized deployment with Docker
+- add containerized deployment with Docker
-- Add CI checks for lint, build, and backend smoke tests
+- add CI for lint, build, and backend smoke checks

 ## Author